sinai-dev/OSLDocs/Effects/SL_EffectCondition.md

 * If true, overrides the Shooter cast position to the position of the status effect...?

 ## SL_StatusEffectCondition
-Checks if the caster has a given status effect.
+Checks if the affected character has a given status effect.
+Use `SL_HasStatusEffectEffectCondition` for other checks.

 `StatusIdentifier` (string)
 * Identifier name of the status to check for.